KarinaPalomino/The-Trapped-Knight/README.md

 # The Trapped Knight
-This project simulates the game The Trapped Knight by using simple code (utilizing for-loops, while-loops, recursives, arrays, and functions) and simple mathematical subjects (inequalitites, recursive equations, addition).
+This project simulates the game The Trapped Knight by using simple code (utilizing for-loops, while-loops, recursives, arrays, and functions) and simple mathematical subjects (inequalities, recursive equations, addition).
 This is my first project on the program language, Julia.

 ### How to play